totovr/Arduino/HC-05/MASTER_SLAVE/README.md

 **If you get ERROR(17) , it means you’ve already issued this command & you can continue ignoring the error.**

-**Note that for the next point we will need the address of the SLAVE that you previously write, remember to change the colons to commas**
+**NOTE that for the next point we will need the address of the SLAVE that you previously write, remember to change the colons to commas**

+**NOTE to link the Bluetooth module the Slave must be ON**

 * We will pair the SLAVE module with the MASTER module typing the next command:

       AT+LINK=<address>

-  **Also you can check the AT+BIND command**
+  **Also you can check the AT+BIND command if you want to connect specifically to one ADDRESS**

 * Turn off the Arduino and turn it on Again